 Oh shit, that’s a really good question.
 [Pauses] Sex, Lies, and Videotape is a really sexy movie.
 I like fucking as much as the next guy, but what that movie taught me about sex is just unbelievable.
 I think it’s a lot more exciting than consummation, honestly.
 So much of it is about power dynamic, loss, and mutual depression.
 I just thought, My brokenness matches your brokenness.
 Sorry, I’m going off-topic, but for women, especially as a female filmmaker, so much of female sexuality is represented by, “My brokenness is fixed by his unbrokenness!”
 Then you have Pretty Woman, which is the least sexy movie about a sex worker ever.
 The movie is great, but it’s not sexy.
 I don’t find her sexy in that movie.
 I think she’s wildly charming, but I don’t think, I wanna fuck Julia Roberts.
 [Laughs] How many people watch that movie and go, “I can’t wait to see her fuck”?
 Have you ever heard of man say they want to fuck Julia Roberts?

-[Laughs] I’m not sure I have, but she is in Closer, which is also a sexy movie.
+[Laughs] I’m not sure I have, but she is in Closer, which is another sexy movie.
+At times, I guess.

 It is!
 So depressing, though.
 That’s the only bummer.
 I think the first hotel room scene in The Graduate is one of the sexiest scenes in the world.
 I think a very close scene after that ‐ and they’re both seduction scenes, not sex scenes ‐ is Cathy Moriarty and Robert De Niro in Raging Bull.
 Both of them are very similar, in that the men seem to be doing all the work, but they’re actually not.
 So much of the comedy comes from Dustin Hoffman talking, trying to hang up her coat, and him not knowing what to do, as she’s literally undressing [Laughs].
 She’s just like, “It’s all good.
 We’re going to fuck each other.”
 It’s not until she’s like, “Are you a pussy?” that he fucks her.
 Actually, it’s when she asks if he’s a virgin, and then he’s all like, “No!
 I’m going to fuck you now!”
 That last shot is the beautiful face she has on of, like, “finally.”
 Then the door slams, the lights go out… a lot of practicals in that movie, too, in the sex scenes: the ventilator and her turning on and off the lights, which is so brilliant to cover a scene.
 We used practical in the sex scenes in our film as well: the light that comes on between them is practical.
 It’s all very, very subtle stuff, but I think it’s one of the reasons why you find the scene sexy.
 You’re not responding to it because it’s hardcore fucking, but the power dynamic.